What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 I mean, I hope not anyway.

-I don't I yeah, it's seven hours and twenty-eight minutes.
+Yeah, seven hours and 28 minutes.

-Um it is a world record, I'm sure.
+It is a world record, I'm sure.

-I don't know if Guinness is gonna recognize I mean, no, I I just came up with the idea.
+I mean, I just came up with the idea.

-I don't think anyone's even attempted it, but I've said let's go brandon over 25,000 times.
+I don't think anyone's even attempted it, but I've said let's go Brandon over 25,000 times.

 It was a wild experience, man.

-And you know, Alex is the master of it, you do a great job of it.
+And, you know, Alex is the master of it.

-But I it just the amount of the amount of knowledge and and I start like I said earlier, I started doing this podcast back in May, and I really started getting serious about my Twitter at that time, just because I was using Twitter as a primary tool to get guests on the show.
+And I really started getting serious about my Twitter at that time just because I was using Twitter as a primary tool to get guests on the show, just like I got you on the show.

 Or just the little stuff that you like when you're a kid, you like have no idea what's going on, but you start to learn these things.

-Uh and and the more knowledge you have, the easier it is to just go and go and go.
+And the more knowledge you have, the easier it is to just go and go and go.

 Everybody's celebrating it, but at the same time, it's like, well, everybody has rights except for healthcare workers.

-Like, that doesn't seem to really make sense.
+That doesn't seem to really make sense.

-So it's like you don't know whether to celebrate or scream, you know.
+So it's like you don't know whether to celebrate or scream, you know?

 But yeah, again, we could go off on a three-hour tangent on that.

-Well, and I'm with you, and the thing that's so bothersome to me about the um uh this particular Supreme Court ruling and the mandates is other than the fact that they were just blatantly tyrannical, okay, is is that if you look at footage of Saki, uh Kamala, Biden from during the campaign, they acknowledged that they were they knew mandates were impossible and illegal at the federal level.
+And the thing that's so bothersome to me about this particular Supreme Court ruling and the mandates is other than the fact that they were just blatantly tyrannical, okay, is that if you look at footage of Saki, Kamala, Biden from during the campaign, they acknowledged that they knew mandates were impossible and illegal at the federal level.

-They were say they were saying this.
+They were saying this.

-And so what that implies, uh, really beyond reasonable doubt in my mind, is that they passed the mandates, they forced the mandates knowing that they were illegal, knowing that by the time the Supreme Court ruled on the legality of them, it would be too late and the damage would already be done.
+They forced the mandates knowing that they were illegal, knowing that by the time the Supreme Court ruled on the legality of them, it would be too late and the damage would already be done.

 And that's exactly what happened.